 - Execute 1 step: Clicking this button triggers one App calculation step.

 When an App is started, it recalculates continuously at the speed of its cycle time.
+This affects every Sheet with the calculation mode set to "continuously".

 Depending on how fast an App is running, not every recalculation-step can be visualized in your browser.
 Thus, the system automatically balances itself by visualizing only every Xth step.
 In addition, this update interval can also be set to a higher value manually.
 In any case, this affects only the visualization in the browser as the App will always run with the defined cycle time on the server.